ntu-mmr-lab/dFoCC/README.md

 ## Installation

+- Install Miniconda according to the instruction in [https://www.anaconda.com/docs/getting-started/miniconda/install](https://www.anaconda.com/docs/getting-started/miniconda/install), or use other Conda distribution
-- Clone this repository: `git clone https://github.com/ntu-mmr-lab/dFoCC.git`
+- Clone this repository: `git clone https://github.com/ntu-mmr-lab/dFoCC.git --depth 1`
+- Go to the cloned directory: `cd dFoCC`
 - Create a conda environment: `conda create -n $env_name -c conda-forge --file requirements.txt`
+  - Replace `$env_name` with any valid name for a Conda environment
   - Remove the environment by `conda remove -n $env-name --all`
-- Make sure that your Python installation in conda is correct (`python -V` should print `3.11.11`)
+- Make sure that your Python installation in Conda is correct (`python -V` should print `3.11.11`)

 ## Preparation